Chargers vs. Patriots prediction, odds: 2026 Wild Card Weekend NFL picks by proven model

-Patriots vs. Chargers prediction, odds: 2026 NFL Wild Card Weekend 'Sunday Night Football' picks
+Patriots vs. Chargers prediction, odds, spread, time: 2026 NFL Wild Card 'Sunday Night Football' picks

-The SportsLine Projection Model has revealed its Los Angeles vs. New Picks for the 2026 NFL playoff edition of 'Sunday Night Football'
+The SportsLine Projection Model has revealed its Los Angeles vs. New England picks for the 2026 NFL playoff edition of 'Sunday Night Football'

 Kickoff from Gillette Stadium in Foxborough, Mass., is set for 8 p.m.
 ET.
 The Pats lead the all-time series 27-17-2, including a 3-1 edge in the postseason.
-The Patriots are 3.5-point favorites in the latest Chargers vs. Patriots odds, while the over/under for total points scored is 46.5 via DraftKings Sportsbooks.
-New England is at -198 on the money line (risk $198 to win $100).
+The Patriots are 3.5-point favorites in the latest Chargers vs. Patriots odds, while the over/under for total points scored is 45.5 via DraftKings Sportsbooks.
+New England is at -198 on the money line (risk $198 to win $100), with L.A. priced at +164 (risk $100 to win $164).
 Before making any Patriots vs. Chargers picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.